Current radio propagation conditions:

 I’ve been able to tune and decode some DRM (Digital Radio Mondiale) signals from the shortwave bands such as Radio Nigeria and Kuwait radio.
 Another DRM station is a radio station from Bulgaria.
 On ordinary AM, I’ve been able to receive BBC World Africa from Ascenscion Island, and Voice of America as transmitted from Botswana – a straight line of almost exactly 9000km, and very clear.
 I can also pick up DCF77 and MSF60, and I’ve picked up a Russian time signal that was clearly distorted by multipath routes.
 The RSP1a device is actually really good for browsing HF..

 My current issue is to chase down why I have such high levels of RFI from 7Mhz downwards at my PC.
 If I connect my laptop and SDR device in the lawn, I have lovely clear and quiet conditions with a clean MW range.
 On the Pis or PCs in the room in the house, I have a huge amount of noise.
 I’m suspecting the UPS..
+(It turns out that the neighbours have installed Ethernet over Powerline, and it’s pissing all over the shortwave spectrum.
+Even across 12m and 10m protected bands, it’s audible.
+That’ll have to be swapped out)

 In the post I have a number of interesting toys on the way.
 I have some low noise amplifiers, an FM broadcast block, an amplified powered mini-whip antenna, and another RTL-SDR dongle with HF antenna kit.
 I also have an Airspy R2/Spyverter R2 combination inbound as well, as I recently received the RSP1a.
 Those receivers can show me 10Mhz of the spectrum at the same time, which is an upgrade from the current ~2Mhz that the RTL-based dongles can show.